 The sheets considered to be the softest are made of long-staple fiber cotton.
 Long-staple cotton is composed of extra-long fibers that are spun to create strong and durable threads.
-The softest cotton that are made of long-staple cotton includes Egyptian, pima, and supima cottons.
+The softest cotton that is made of long-staple cotton includes Egyptian, Pima, and Supima kinds of cotton.

-The weave of the sheets is also something that should’t be overlooking when it comes to producing the softest bed sheets.
+The weave of the sheets is also something that shouldn’t be overlooked when it comes to producing the softest bed sheets.
 Real Simple noted that the weave is everything.
 It “affects the way a sheet feels, the way it looks, its longevity, and its price.
 The weave called sateen weave of cotton produces the softest fabric.